APPLY & FAQs

 Student Profile: Who should apply?

-- Low-income, first-generation college-going students who will be attending a four-year college or university in the fall of 2021.
+- Low income, first generation rising college freshmen who will be attending a four-year college or university in the fall of 2022.

 “It has always been difficult throughout elementary and high school years navigating myself in my academic and social life.
 Both of my parents were born in Haiti and were not able to have a college experience.”